Image: Waterhouse, John William; Hylas and the Nymphs; Manchester Art Gallery; http://www.artuk.org/artworks/hylas-and-the-nymphs-206346

 After writing her mother a note, Jaslyn left before first light, before her mother should wake and try to stop her.
 With the family’s only horse vanished along with her brother, she would go on foot, a pack full of provisions at her back, quiver and bow over her shoulder, dagger at her hip.
 It was a warmer morning than when her brother left.
 Nevertheless, her nerves had set in, and she trembled.

 It was a long walk, and lonely.
 There had been no rain to wash away the hoofprints of Chief Drustons’s party, and her throat swelled at the sight of them.
 Which ones were from Aidan?

 There had been no surprises all day until late afternoon when there came the sound of something large moving through the woods: branches snapped, bushes ruffled, something snuffled.
 Jaslyn froze and reached for her bow.

-She braced herself, arrow at the ready, string pulled tautly.
+She braced herself, arrow at the ready, string pulled taut.
 Then the ‘monster’ revealed itself, and she lowered her bow, laughing in relief.
-It was a horse, doubtless from Chief Druston’s party, bridled and saddled and unscathed, if not a little careworn.
+It was a horse, doubtless from Chief Druston’s party, bridled and saddled and unscathed, if a little jittery.